 The cost of a jet ski varies greatly depending on elements such as the model, age, hours ridden and whether it is new or used.
 At the lower end, a used jet ski could set you back as little as $3,500.
 A higher end, new jet ski could cost upwards of $20,000.

-You then need to add the costs of licencing, maintenance and gear into the upfront cost.
+You then need to add the costs of licensing, maintenance and gear into the upfront cost.

-Is there anything to avoid when applying for jet ski finance?
+What to avoid when applying for jet ski financing

 More guides on Finder

 What is Compound Finance?